 Never become a slave to your own thinking and your own self.
 Understand that you are continuously changing.
 But, in which way you will change is your free will. – R. Papian

-Self-awareness is the essential building block of inner transformation.
+Self-awareness is the essential building block of inner transformation and spiritual awakening.
 Remember: without self-awareness, there can be no emotional, psychological or spiritual growth.
 Without self-awareness, we can’t experience the joy of living in healthy relationships, finding meaningful jobs, or even just enjoying day-to-day existence.

 That’s how important self-awareness is.
 It truly is fundamental to EVERY aspect of life.

 So tell me, what is your relationship with self-awareness like?